jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 In this example, we will see how keys play an important. role when messages are outputted through Kafka.

-Let's start by making a new class called JsonKStream:
+Let's start by making a new class called JsonKStream which will be a Kafka Stream application.
+We have rides coming in from our topic and we are going to group these by key, which is the PULocationID.
+Then we count it and sent the count over to a new topic called rides-pulocation-count.

 ```java
 // imports